hidanom/SOL/Readme.md

 See `requirements.txt` for required python packages.
 Note that Gurobi requires registering a license to run.

 Run `make` to compile a c++ implementation of the Seidel's algorithm which solves a linear program with $n$ constraints in $O(n)$ expected time when the number of variables is constant.
+It will also compile the python bindings for this implementation which can be used in SOL.

 See `Test_bounding.ipynb` notebook for SOL usage examples.